top of page

 Sample menu free from the top 9 allergens:

-· Lunch: Chicken fajita bowl with rice, corn and beans + vegan option
+Lunch: Chicken or black bean fajita bowl with rice, corn, and salsa

 Allergy-Safe Food Manufacturers